Our Trustees

 Victor’s involvement with Stepping Stones reflects his deeper passion to help individuals and families move from survival to stability and from stability to significance.
 His lifelong mission is to empower people to overcome obstacles, discover their true worth and live with purpose.

-Helen Campbell, Chartered FCIPD
+Helen Campbell, Chartered FCIPD (Safeguarding Lead)

 Helen is an Organisational Development and Learning and Development professional with over 28 years’ experience.
-Working in both private and public sector organisations, she has coached and developed people across a broad-spectrum including healthcare, retail, finance and manufacturing.
-Helen has a particular interest in mental health and wellbeing and is a licensed Mental Health First Aid England (MHFA) instructor.
+Working in both private and public sector organisations, she has coached and developed people across healthcare, retail, finance and manufacturing.
+Helen has a particular interest in mental health and wellbeing and is a licensed Mental Health First Aid England instructor.
 She trains and coaches individuals and groups in mental health first aid and resilience.

-Seyefar Clement, PhD, FHEA, CMBE
+Seyefar Clement, PhD, FHEA, CMBE (Treasurer)

-Rosie Hughes
+Rosie Hughes (Joint Vice Chair)

 Rosie joined our board of trustees in September 2020, having previously been involved with several local voluntary organisations and charities.
 She was attracted by our dedication to empowering women who have experienced domestic abuse to turn their lives around.

-Claire McInally
+Claire McInally (Joint Vice Chair)

 Claire joined us in April 2022 because she wanted to give something back to her local community.
 She was drawn to the charity’s work supporting women and is proud to play a part in helping them move forward with confidence and independence.